zyedidia/micro/runtime/help/plugins.md

 within.
 This is almost always the current bufpane.

 All available actions are listed in the keybindings section of the help.

-These functions should also return a boolean specifying whether the bufpane should be relocated to the cursor or not after the action is complete.

 ## Accessing micro functions